The Louisville Zoo welcomes your Comments and Questions

 Do you charge for parking?

-Effective March 16, 2013, a $5 fee per vehicle will be assessed for visitors parking in the Zoo's lot at the Admission windows.
+A $5 fee per vehicle is assessed for visitors parking in the Zoo's lot at the Admission windows.
 For convenience, a one-day parking pass can be purchased online through our Online Store.
 Here are some Parking specifics:

 Louisville Zoo memberships include parking during regular Zoo hours.
 Members: If you are planning to purchase a guest ticket for someone who is NOT covered on your membership card, you may want to ride together so your guest can take advantage of your parking benefit.
 If the guest drives separately, they will be assessed a parking fee at the admission windows with the ticket purchase.